remote-android/redroid-doc/android-builder-docker/README.md

   Resync the repo with a new 'repo sync -c --no-tags' and continue following the building guide exactly as before.

 - OPTIONAL but recommended.
-While importing the image, change the entrypoint to 'ENTRYPOINT ["/init", "qemu=1", "androidboot.hardware=redroid", "ro.setupwizard.mode=DISABLED"]' , so you avoid doing it manually at every container start, or if you want set ro.setupwizard.mode=DISABLED at container start, skipping the GApps setup wizard at ReDroid boot.
+While importing the image, change the entrypoint to 'ENTRYPOINT ["/init", "qemu=1", "androidboot.hardware=redroid", "ro.setupwizard.mode=DISABLED"]' , so you avoid doing it manually at every container start, or if you want set ro.setupwizard.mode=DISABLED at container start, skipping the GApps setup wizard at redroid boot.

 ## Note